Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 - #### Object

-    the `Training Scene Object` to release.
+    The `Training Scene Object` to release.
 The object needs to have the Grabbable Property and a collider component configured.

 ### Location of this Condition (for Developers)
 This behavior is part of the <a href="https://github.com/Innoactive/Basic-Interaction-Component" target="_blank">Basic-Interaction</a> component.
 The file is located <a href="https://github.com/Innoactive/Basic-Interaction-Component/blob/develop/Runtime/Conditions/ReleasedCondition.cs" target="_blank">here</a>.